flipperdevices/flipperzero-firmware/youtube/README.md

 - [demo video](https://youtu.be/8EuNqTr02eU) Flipper Zero ignites fireworks, replaying a "Read RAW" signal.
 (In the end of my overview video, I mentioned that I would make another video of the Flipper igniting fireworks.)

+## BADUSB (Keyboard/Mouse emulator)
+- [video](https://youtu.be/Ta7eVNS5opU) Demonstrates a firmware fix for DELETE and BACKSPACE keys.
+If you have the fix applied, then you can send "CTRL-ALT DELETE" to unlock a PC.

 ## GPIO (General-Purpose Input/Output)
 ### GPIO ~ Adding Polling input to your code